 Because many judges realize that a court reporter is the best means of getting the proceedings down accurately, many judges still insist on having a live reporter present.
 Because closed captioning is now legally mandated for most TV shows and movies, more reporters are now needed who can fill that void as well.
 If anything, reporters are more essential now than ever!

 No one has a crystal ball to know what will happen in the future, but at this point, voice-activated software has to be trained to the speaker’s voice.
 It has a very long way to go before it will be able to be utilized for multiple speakers in an often horrible acoustic environment.
 And if that ever does happen, someone will still need to be there to run the equipment and see to it that everything is working as it should — a court reporter.
+And in order to meet deadlines, someone will need to read the transcripts word for word, punctuating, paragraphing, etc. Yep, a scopist!

 The reporter can only write what s/he can hear.
 If a speaker is talking at the speed of light, slurring words, has a thick accent, or if multiple voices are speaking over each other, it can make it impossible for the reporter.
 They sometimes have to take control of the proceedings in order to get the record.
 Attorneys, witnesses, and judges often sabotage the very record that they need!